yorkeccak/bio/README.md

 - **🔬 Comprehensive Medical Data** - PubMed articles, ClinicalTrials.gov data, FDA drug labels, and more
 - **🔍 One Unified Search** - Powered by Valyu's specialized biomedical data API
-- **🐍 Advanced Analytics** - Execute Python code in secure Daytona sandboxes for statistical analysis, pharmacokinetic modeling, and custom calculations
+- **🐍 Advanced Analytics** - Execute Python code in secure E2B sandboxes with persistent sessions for statistical analysis, pharmacokinetic modeling, and custom calculations
 - **📊 Interactive Visualizations** - Beautiful charts and dashboards for clinical data
 - **🌐 Real-Time Intelligence** - Web search integration for breaking medical news
 - **🎯 Natural Language** - Just ask questions like you would to a colleague